-We are aware of at least twenty-four reports in March 2021 of animal cruelty and/or death involving a gun, including:
+We are aware of at least seven reports in March 2022 of animal cruelty and/or death involving a gun:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.